Have fun teaching language skills with these fingerplays and preschool songs for fall.

 Here’s a great one: Take a peek at the Preschool Express This is a free site owned and operated by the wonderful Dr. Jean Warren.
 This site has a music and rhyme station, plus games, art, and themes galore.

-Michigan State University Extension has a Fingerplays and Songs for Childcare Database you can search if you’re looking for the words or just something new.
+The Extension Foundation has a Fingerplays and Songs for Childcare Database you can search if you’re looking for the words or just something new.

 Write down the lyrics of your favorite songs and fingerplays for quick reference when you’re ready to use them.